-BUT…It requires an industrial composting facility where a cocktail of microorganisms is constantly being fed and a temperature of 60 C is required for 10 days.
-It also needs the right amount of moisture and oxygen to degrade in 3 – 6 month.
+BUT…It requires an industrial composting facility where a cocktail of microorganisms is continually being fed, and a temperature of 60 C is required for 10 days.
+It also needs the right amount of moisture and oxygen to degrade in 3 – 6 months.

 In a properly engineered landfill, nothing is meant to degrade.
 No bag – reusable or conventional plastic shopping bag – will decompose in a

 In fact, your compost wouldn’t even get to the desired temperature of 60 degrees Celcius or 140 Fahrenheit.
 The standard home compost reaches a maximum of 43- 48 C, or 110 – 120 F.

 It is not recommended to put these PLA biodegradable plastics into your home compost, they might remain there for 100 – 1000 years.